 I consider the Kastmaster to be one of the most versatile lures around.
-They can be fish fast, slow, close to the surface or along the bottom.
+They can be fish fast, slow, close to the surface, or along the bottom.
 You can jig them, cast them and catch most predatory fish on them.

 Fundamentally Kastmasters are among the easiest lures to fish, they cast like a bullet and sink at a consistent weight.
 I cast to near, or just belong where I suspect the fish will be holding.
-Let the lure sink to the desire weight then reel it in.
+Let the lure sink to the desired weight then reel it in.

 I like to say they are simple lures to fish, and I know many anglers who just cast and retrieve at a steady pace.
 It works, they do catch a few fish.
 But to get the most out of a kastmaster they do require quite a bit of work.

 During the retrieve, the kastmaster wobbles gently through the water.
 While the action, combine with the shininess is enough to attract the attention of predatory fish.
 It is not always enough to convince them to strike.

 This is why, I use my rod, and reeling speed to impact additional action into the retrieve.
 I will cover the basics below

 One of the best ways to fish a kastmaster is to cast it from the shore, and reel it in.
 Below I will explain some techniques to get the most out of your lure.

 Maybe the most successful action you can input into a Kastmaster is a short pause.
 This causes the lure to stop, and start fluttering toward the bottom.
 Every so often during my retrieve, I pause for 2 or 3 seconds.
 This is long enough to cause the kastmaster to flutter.
 If I see a trout, or other fish following my kastmaster, a pause can easily trigger a strike.